If you file a claim:

 - by mail, you can attach the required documentation to your claim form.
 In some cases, we may send you a letter asking for additional documentation.

 Below is a list of acceptable forms of proof.

 If your current address is different from the address appearing in the Item Details, submit proof of your connection to the old address.
-Acceptable proof of address includes copies of:
+Acceptable proof includes copies of:

 - Driver's license or non-driver photo ID showing the old address;

 - Bills and statements such as banking, utility, medical, credit cards;